cgomezz13/fractaltrees/README.md

 ### Technologies
 <br>
-I will use Javascript for the game logic in this project and Canvas as well to manipulate the branch thickness.
+I will use Javascript to implement the creation of the tree and Canvas for visualization.

-### Implementation Timeline
-<br> Day 1:
-Set up skeleton for project and decide what base case will be for this recursive project.
-Learn how to use canvas.
-Start recursive   algorithm.
-<br> Day 2:
-Complete backend algorithm for recusively done fractal trees and edit to  and make prettier with canvas tools.
-<br> Day 3:
-Make front-end view nicer